RobotLocomotion/drake/tools/workspace/vtk/README.md

           deps = []
     ```

-2. In the `_vtk_cc_library` function, update to use linker options rather than
+2. In the `_vtk_cc_library` function, you might need to update to use linker
-   specify `srcs`.
-Refer to the `os_result.is_manylinux` section for reference
-   for library modifications.
-You will need to specify a library directory
-   manually.
-Something like
+   options rather than specify srcs.
+In the past, we've used this change while
+   bisecting, but it might not have been strictly required.

     ```diff
       elif os_result.is_ubuntu: